helloflask/bootstrap-flask/docs/macros.rst

 .. py:function:: render_hidden_errors(form)

-    Renders error messages for hidden form field (``wtforms.HiddenField``).

     :param form: Form whose errors should be rendered.

 render_form_row()
 ------------------

-Render a row of a grid form.
+Render a row of a grid form with the given fields.

 Example
 ~~~~~~~~